Using Social Media in Political Campaigns

 - Flickr should be used to publish campaign photos.
 With more than 4 billion images and over 30 million monthly visitors, it’s an important place to be and exposes your campaign to an important network.

 As you can see, each network is totally unique and allows you to connect with a huge audience.
 Voters expect every campaign to be on these media.
 In addition to simply having a presence on each of these networks, you should update them frequently and make sure that they are linked to from your main campaign website, allowing voters to easily get access and engage you in the different networks.

 Depending on your campaign's message and target, other networks could also prove to be very useful.
 For a candidate with a strong business background, LinkedIn is a logical choice.
 For campaigns that are targeting an edgy or urban crowd, Myspace can still be a viable and effective network.
 There are dozens of other networks out there, with niche focuses ranging from veterans to volunteers.

 If you have the available resources, the first networks to focus on after the "Big Four" are those focused on niches to which your candidate has specific ties.
 This strategy allows you to use natural synergies and capitalize on the base character of the candidate and campaign.
 No matter which networks you focus on though, it's important to never break the first rule by allowing any of your presences to become a ghost town.

 This first post was more of a general overview.
-Part 2 will focus on how to specifically use and leverage each Big Four network.
 We invite you to stay tuned through our RSS feed or to join our Online Campaigning Linkedin group, where we hope these posts foster some creative and engaging conversation.
 Let us know your thoughts on social media and politics and any success you may have had in the comments.